How To Shoot Ghost Hunting Photography – Castle Ghost Hunt

 - Ghoul – A Demonic or parasitic entity that eats human remains.

 - EMF Meters – Measures the fluctuations in electromagnet fields (or EM fields).
 These fields are a direct result of electrical appliances in a home, cell phones, power lines outside, and even solar activity and weather fluctuations.
-Beyond that, a primary theory in the paranormal world is that entities can manipulate these fields in their attempt to manifest themselves or interact with our world.
+Beyond that, a primary theory in the paranormal world is that entities can manipulate these fields to manifest themselves or interact with our world.

 - Orb – The term orb describes unexpected, typically circular artifacts in photography—sometimes with trails indicating motion.

 - Paranormal – Refers to something beyond the range of everyday human experience or scientific explanation.